What`s new in endometrial cancer research and treatment?

 Researchers are examining new drugs, combinations of drugs and “targeted therapies” in patients with advanced endometrial cancer.
 The use of adjuvant chemotherapy, with or without radiation is also under investigation.

 Another way to see if cancer has spread to the lymph nodes in the pelvis is to identify and remove the lymph nodes that most likely are draining the cancer.
 This is called sentinel lymph node biopsy.
 In this procedure, radioactive tracer and/or blue dye is injected into the area with the cancer.
 The lymph nodes that turn blue (from the dye) or that become radioactive (from the tracer) are removed at surgery.
 These lymph nodes are examined closely to see if they contain any cancer cells.
 This technique is commonly used for some other tumors, such as breast cancer, but it is still new in the treatment of endometrial cancer.
-It is not known if sentinel lymph node biopsy is as good as lymph node dissection for staging and treatment of endometrial cancer.
-This is why it is not part of the standard surgery for this cancer.
+It is not yet known if sentinel lymph node biopsy is as good as lymph node dissection for staging and treating endometrial cancer, so it is not currently part of the standard surgery for this cancer.